JuanTobon7/Test-FullStack-Python-React/README.md

 # Test-FullStack-Python-React

-You're asking for a README.md for the entire full-stack restaurant reservation project, which consists of a React TypeScript frontend and Flask Python backend in the `JuanTobon7/Test-FullStack-Python-React` repository. <cite/>

 # Restaurant Reservation System

 A full-stack web application for restaurant discovery and table reservations, built with React TypeScript frontend and Flask Python backend.
 [1](#1-0)